Resources for Media

 Celina Jaitley:

-When it comes to Gay rights and speaking up for the gay community no bollywood personality come close to Celina.
+When it comes to gay rights and speaking up for the gay community no Bollywood personality comes close to Celina.
 She understands the issues, concerns and struggles of the community and is very passionate and vocal about gay rights.
 After the 377 judgment she appeared on almost every TV Show/Debate and countered the backlash effectively.

 July 8, 2010: While we are appreciative of Celina Jaitley’s support to the gay, lesbian and transgender communities, we are deeply disappointed by her biphobia, as indicated in this Filmfare interview.
 We hope she will make the effort to educate herself on the diversity of sexual orientation.